How a finance degree can put you on the path to a career as a real estate broker

 What Is the Difference Between a Real Estate Agent, Real Estate Broker, and Realtor?

 If you’re looking into a career as a real estate professional, you may have heard the terms “broker,” “agent,” and “Realtor” used interchangeably.
-Although these job titles have very similar goals and duties, there are a few major differences to be aware of.
+Although these titles have very similar goals and duties, there are a few major differences to be aware of.

 Realtor